recursion-ninja/masters-thesis/doc/REVISIONS.md

 14. > Earlier, you define SM to be biderectional.
 Assuming so, do you mean to put () around bidirectional?
     Spot: Page 13
     Note: Yeah, it was meant as a reminder.
 I just removed it.
+    Edit: `d4b8dc93265fde741239ed58618c7f6d5a533ab2`

+15. > I dont understand point of this paragraph.
+This algo is the data structure for the protocol?
+Or a way to prove its correctness (I think former)?
+Also, is it really trivial since the graph is arbitrarily large or infinite depending on data structure vs proof?
+    Spot: Page 13
+    Note: Reworked the paragraph as an introduction to protocol scalability issues
     Edit: ``